MrSash/kalah/README.md

 This project has three options to install it: docker script, maven script, and manually.
 All runner scripts (except third) are contained in the "runner" folder.
-Besides this, they use the "PORT" variable from the config file which is contained in the "config" folder (default is 8080).
+Besides this, they use the "PORT" variable from the [config.sh](runner%2Fconfig%2Fconfig.sh) file which is contained in the "config" folder (default is 8080).
 This folder uses it only for a lightweight running demonstration, not for a real project, especially not for running in a production.